MaxBrockbank/Data_Mosh/Work.md

 * 8:20 - Build react structure and add other needed packages such as Redux and Firbase
 * 8:30 - Research on sidenav component and component rendering / component diagram
+* 9:10 - Set up Firebase database and connect to project